thewinger/ashen.nvim/README.md

 The latter will _merge_ properties: it will override _only_ the properties you specify, and keep non-conflicting Ashen defaults.

+You can also _link_ arbitrary highlight groups.
+Links defined in `hl.link` take priority over all other links set by Ashen. `hl.link` must be a key-value table in which the key is the link's _origin_ and the value is its _target_.

 ```Lua
 -- full example
 hl = {